Plan for College Tuition and Expenses

 - Make sure he or she does his or her research.
 Government loans, such as the Federal Stafford Loan, often offer lower interest rates and fees than private loans offered by banks and credit unions.

-- Also, remind your child that educational loan money should be used only for school-related expenses.
+- Also, remind your child that educational loan money should be used only for college tuition and school-related expenses.

 Judge a Book by its Cover

 Buying new textbooks at the campus bookstore will run up a steep tab—easily exceeding $100 each.
-Your teen should try buying used texts, but to do so, he or she should make the bookstore the first stop when arriving on campus, not the last, before classes start.
+Your teen should try buying used texts, and look into rentals and e-textbooks.

 - Get the course syllabus or any information that details textbook requirements for the fall semester during the summer months.